Search the Microsoft Purview Data Catalog

 The search bar can be quickly accessed from the top bar of the Microsoft Purview governance portal UX.
 In the data catalog home page, the search bar is in the center of the screen.

-Once you click on the search bar, you'll be presented with your search history and the items recently accessed in the data catalog.
+Once you select the search bar, you'll be presented with your search history and the items recently accessed in the data catalog.
 This allows you to quickly pick up from previous data exploration that was already done.

 Enter in keywords that help narrow down your search such as name, data type, classifications, and glossary terms.
 As you enter in search keywords, Microsoft Purview dynamically suggests results and searches that may fit your needs.
-To complete your search, click on "View search results" or press "Enter".
+To complete your search, select "View search results" or press "Enter".

 Once you enter in your search, Microsoft Purview returns a list of data assets and glossary terms a user is a data reader for to that matched to the keywords entered in.